Adaptive Superpixel for Active Learning in Semantic Segmentation: Experiments

 \subsection{Effect of adaptive superpixels}

-\paragraph{Multi-round scenario.} In Figures~\ref{fig:(a)-effect} and \ref{fig:(b)-effect}, we compare the performance of the proposed method to \textit{SP}~\cite{cai2021revisiting} varying budget for both of Cityscapes and PASCAL.
+\textbf{Multi-round scenario.} In Figures~\ref{fig:(a)-effect} and \ref{fig:(b)-effect}, we compare the performance of the proposed method to \textit{SP}~\cite{cai2021revisiting} varying budget for both of Cityscapes and PASCAL.
 Note that the performance for round 0, \ie., 50K budget, is omitted as each method has the same performance at the warm-up round.
 The results show that our adaptive superpixel (\textit{AMSP+S}) clearly outperforms the previous art in every budget setting on both of the datasets.
 In particular, the \textit{AMSP+S} with only 150k clicks outperforms the previous art with 250k clicks in Cityscapes.
 In the final round, the proposed method recovers 97\% and 92\% of the \textit{Oracle} performance for Cityscapes and PASCAL, respectively.
 To show the effectiveness of our adaptive approach, we compare \textit{AMSP+S} to its one-shot merging version \textit{MSP+S} in Figures~\ref{fig:(a)-effect} and \ref{fig:(b)-effect}.
 On both datasets, adaptive feature of \textit{AMSP+S} shows performance gain especially for the last two rounds.
+The experiments conducted for additional rounds can be found in Appendix~\ref{sec:base-superpixel-sizes}.

-\paragraph{Multi-size scenario.} The size of superpixels is an essential hyperparameter in superpixel-based AL, affecting both the quantity and quality of labels.
+\textbf{Multi-size scenario.} The size of superpixels is an essential hyperparameter in superpixel-based AL, affecting both the quantity and quality of labels.
 In Figures~\ref{fig:(c)-effect} and \ref{fig:(d)-effect}, we compare the proposed method to \textit{SP}~\cite{cai2021revisiting} varying the base superpixel size for both of Cityscapes and PASCAL, in the second round.
 Our adaptive superpixel (\textit{AMSP+S}) outperforms the previous art in various superpixel sizes on both of the datasets.
 We also evaluate sieving only version (\textit{SP+S}) of our method, which quantifies contribution of each components in our method.
 The performance improvement between \textit{SP} and \textit{SP+S} shows our sieving is especially helpful for large superpixels, and the performance gap between \textit{SP+S} and \textit{AMSP+S} shows our merging is especially effective for small superpixels.
 Thanks to the proposed sieving and merging, \textit{AMSP+S} are comparably robust to the change of the superpixel size than \textit{SP}.